Limited spots (3–5 riders). Next departure: October 2026.

 Around 18:00 we do the first contact with the motorcycles and a short ride through Salta to get comfortable with the bikes.
 Return around 20:00 for time to reset before dinner.

-Note: timing is designed to minimize stress and maximize rest before the first full ride day.
+Timing is designed to minimize stress and maximize rest before the first full ride day.

 Day 2 – Cuesta del Obispo + Recta del Tin Tin (285 km)